-Book resources: There are a variety of great resources for social skills at the end of this article to help children learn about the importance of polite greetings, social smiles, active listening, and conversation skills [2, 3, 4, 5, 6, 7]
+Book resources: There are a variety of great resources for social skills at the end of this article.
+They can help children learn about the importance of polite greetings, social smiles, active listening, and conversation skills [2, 3, 4, 5, 6, 7].

 Further Resources for Parallel Play or Social Skills Issues

-- Developmental Pediatrician: to guide in helping medically relevant issues for children with developmental delays and can provide referrals or advice regarding behavioral and medical treatment
+- Developmental pediatrician: to guide in helping medically relevant issues for children with developmental delays.
+They can provide referrals or advice regarding behavioral and medical treatment

 - Attention: children who struggle with parallel play may be having difficulty paying attention to social cues and listening to others

-- Receptive Language: children who struggle with parallel play may also have trouble with comprehending spoken language
+- Receptive language: children who struggle with parallel play may also have trouble comprehending spoken language

 Karen Gill, MD (June 20, 2016).
 6 Types of Play Important To Your Child’s Development.